fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.Service/v1.6.1/Set-AzureVNetConfig.md

 ```

 ## DESCRIPTION
-The **Set-AzureVNetConfig** cmdlet updates the network configuration for the current azure_2 subscription by specifying a path to anetwork configuration file (.netcfg).
+The **Set-AzureVNetConfig** cmdlet updates the network configuration for the current Azure subscription by specifying a path to anetwork configuration file (.netcfg).
 The network configuration file defines DNS servers and subnets for cloud services within a subscription.

 ## EXAMPLES